 Many people have the misconception that matcha is simply regular green tea crushed into a fine powder.

-The most obvious distinction between matcha and green tea powder is the colour.
-Matcha’s rich chlorophyll content gives it a vibrant bright green colour, whereas green tea powder has a yellow-brown colour.
+The most obvious distinction between matcha and green tea powder is the color.
+Matcha’s rich chlorophyll content gives it a vibrant bright green color, whereas green tea powder has a yellow-brown color.

 Matcha is ground to a powder using a traditional slow-turning wheel, which grinds about only 40g of matcha powder per hour.
-This slow motion process helps minimise friction and prevents the tea being ‘burned’ to retain its nutrients, chlorophyll and green colour.
+This slow motion process helps minimize friction and prevents the tea being ‘burned’ to retain its nutrients, chlorophyll and green color.

-On the other hand, green tea powder is pulverised by air pressure, which can overcook it, which results in its yellow-brown hue.
+On the other hand, green tea powder is pulverized by air pressure, which can overcook it, which results in its yellow-brown hue.

 Another distinct difference between matcha and green tea powder is the taste.

-Matcha has a naturally sweet and smooth flavour with a hint of astringency, due to the amino acid theanine.
+Matcha has a naturally sweet and smooth flavor with a hint of astringency, due to the amino acid theanine.
 Green tea powder tends to taste more flat and abrasive.

-So the next time you are looking for matcha, make sure it’s from Japan, and that the colour and taste are what they should be for this unique product.
+So the next time you are looking for matcha, make sure it’s from Japan, and that the color and taste are what they should be for this unique product.